Our money-holdings are secured by a time lock.

 There are seven basic ways in which we can turn the verb "sprechen" into a noun:

 While "sprechen" does not offer this option, a number of verbs can also be converted to nouns by adding the suffix "-ung" to the stem.
 The result is a feminine noun that indicates an instance of the verb: "wandern" (to hike) becomes "die Wanderung" (hike); "trennen" (to separate) becomes "die Trennung" (separation).
-See more about "-ung" below, as well as in the section on "-ung" in the general discussion of inseparable prefixes.
+See more about "-ung" below, as well as in the section on "-ung" in the general discussion of suffixes.

 Variations on "sprechen" as a basis for other verbs: